Thanghand/Clean-Architecture/clean-architecture/Architecture-2.md

   <img src="images/clean-architecture.png" />
 </p>

+Clean Architecture is using "DIP" (Dependency Inversion Principle) for every layer

 ## **Entity (Domain Centric)**

--   **Entity** is a normal model/domain class.
+-   **Entity** is a normal model class.

--   Normally, we think model/domain class actually only have data attributes and some get set functions.
+-   Normally, we think model class actually only have data attributes and some get set functions.

 -   Uncle Bob does not want entity to be a simple model class.
-He want entity should be a model/domain centric.
+He want entity should be a model centric.

 -   **Domain Centric** is not only a class which contain the data attributes, but it also take care the behaviors logic of the business.
 It manages state data of the model.